AdrianHavengaBennett/User-Centric-Milestone-Project/README.md

 ### - Features left to implement

-*insert features left to implement*
+There are currently no features left to implement as the project is completed to the expectation of what's it was designed for (student project).

 ## Technologies Used